micro-community/micro/README.md

 ## Overview

-A community fork and extesion of [micro](https://github.com/micro/micro)
+A community fork and extesion of [micro](https://github.com/micro/micro) with great hornor.

 Micro addresses the key requirements for building services in the cloud.
 It leverages the microservices architecture pattern and provides a set of services which act as the building blocks of a platform.
 Micro deals